yuanqing/charming/README.md

 > [Lettering.js](https://github.com/davatron5000/Lettering.js) in vanilla JavaScript.

-- Optionally change the inserted DOM element (defaults to `span`), or change or remove the class prefix (defaults to `char`)
+- Optionally changing the inserted DOM element (defaults to `span`), or changing or removing the class prefix (defaults to `char`)
+- Optionally pass in a regular expression to change how the contents of the element are wrapped
-- Just 0.63 KB minified, or 0.42 KB minified and gzipped
+- 0.66 KB minified, or 0.43 KB minified and gzipped

 ## Usage